lightkurve/lightkurve/docs/source/contributing.rst

 Proposing changes to lightkurve using GitHub pull requests
 ----------------------------------------------------------

-We welcome suggestions for enhancements or new features to **lightkurve** via GitHub.
+We welcome suggestions for enhancements or new features to Lightkurve via GitHub.

 If you want to make a significant change such as adding a new feature, we recommend opening a GitHub issue to discuss the changes.
 Once you are ready to propose the changes, please go ahead and open a pull request.